giraffi/giraffi-applog/README.md

      curl -i -X GET 'message=logging&level=debug' http://localhost:3000/applogs.json

-Getting started with Heroku and mongoHQ:
+__Getting started with Heroku and mongoHQ:__

-Create your domain and repository on Heroku
+First create your domain and repository on Heroku,

      cd giraffi-applog/
      heroku create
      Created http://meetings-are-toxic-77.heroku.com/ | git@heroku.com:meetings-are-toxic-77.git

-Configure "server.rb" for connectiong to your database running on MongoHQ
+And configure "server.rb" for connectiong to your database running on MongoHQ.

      Mongoid.configure do |config|
        ## Please change params below according to your environment.